ColinDuquesnoy/QDarkStyleSheet/README.rst

 There is an example included in the package.
-You only need to have PySide2 or PyQt5 installed on your system.
+You only need to have PySide2 or PyQt5 is installed on your system.

 .. code:: bash